Mama Gaia, Papa Starlight

 A Prayer of Remembrance and Repentance

-Mama Gaia, Papa Starlight, your children we all do be, whether we dwell on the earth, fly through the sky, or swim in the sea.
+Mama Gaia, Papa Starlight, your children we all do be: We who live on the land, fly through the sky, or swim in the sea.

-Teach us to love those who are unkind and forgetful.
-We know the price they must pay, and know that we, too, are not reliably kind and mindful.
+Teach us to love those who have harmed us.
+For prices must be paid; and we, too, are not yet reliably kind and mindful.

-Be gently corrective with your human children, then, who so easily go astray, lose their way, and seem to be slow learners.
+Temper your human children as gently as may be.
+We so easily go astray, and lose our way, and are slow learners.

 An early Candlemas celebration at Light Morning.